Carnival Against Cuts

 Two of Lewisham's fire stations are under threat from Boris Johnson - at Downham and at New Cross.
 We will be showing support for the Fire Brigades Union and the public campaign against the cuts as we pass Ladywell Fire Station.

 From there we will make our next focus Lewisham's Libraries - five of which were planned for closure in 2011 and are running a severely reduced service with volunteers under a variety of managements.
 Only vigorous campaigning two years ago prevented these libraries from being closed altogether and the Labour Council and Conservative government have acted jointly to cut the service by over a third in Lewisham.
 We will also commemorate Connexions - one of the first services to be totally axed by the council in 2011.
 It used to give advice to school leavers and others on finding training courses.

-The Carnival Against Cuts will be what WE all make it.
-Dress up in outlandish costume, bring home-made banners and placards, if you have an idea for a float or static exhibition about one of these highighted areas just email us and let us know.
+The Bondfire Against Austerity will be what WE all make it.
+Dress up in outlandish costume, bring home-made banners and placards, if you have an idea for a float or static exhibition about one of these highlighted topics just email us and let us know.

 Spread the word among your friends, colleagues and neighbours.